 While it is true that all cells are produced by the division of preexisting cells (in other words, through reproduction), we now know that the process of how cell reproduction takes place differs between prokaryotes and eukaryotes – and that the speed at which it takes place within those two groups also differs.

 Prokaryotes replicate through binary fission, a process by which a single prokaryote cell simply divides itself in half.
 Because prokaryotes are single-celled organisms, every time a prokaryotic cell divides it is reproducing.
-Prior to the fission, the genetic material (DNA) is copied within the cell, then the two molecules of DNA attach to opposite sides of the membrane.
+Prior to the fission, the genetic material (DNA) is copied within the cell; then the two molecules of DNA attach to opposite sides of the membrane.
 The membrane then grows between the two molecules, forming a separation.
 When the prokaryote has doubled in size, the cell begins to pinch inward and a cell wall forms, dividing the cell in half (see animation).

 Eukaryotes, however, reproduce through a more complicated process involving several phases, including interphase, mitosis, and cytokinesis (see our Cell Division I: The Cell Cycle module).
 During the first half of interphase, called the G1 phase, cells take in nutrients and nearly double in size.
 Then, in S-phase, the DNA inside the cell’s nucleus replicates, making a complete copy of itself.
 Following this is the G2 phase, where the cell checks and corrects any errors that may have occurred in that DNA replication and grows a little bit more.
-If all have gone well, the cell proceeds to mitosis, or M phase, when the two DNA copies are separated and the nucleus splits to create two identical daughter nuclei.
+If all has gone well, the cell proceeds to mitosis, or M phase, when the two DNA copies are separated and the nucleus splits to create two identical daughter nuclei.
 Finally, the rest of the cell splits in two, each with its own new nucleus, in a process called cytokinesis.

 All cells contain genetic material in the form of DNA that is passed from the parent cell to the two daughter cells.
 However, in prokaryotes that genetic material is in a circular form, while in eukaryotes the genetic material is in linear strands.
 For prokaryotes, binary fission is a means of reproducing and increasing numbers of the population.
 For example, Salmonella bacteria can grow so fast that the population doubles every thirty minutes.
 This means that a single Salmonella bacterium sitting on a tiny piece of raw chicken left in the kitchen sink after dinner can give rise to a million descendants by the next morning.

 However, most eukaryotes are multicellular.
 Most of the cell division that takes place is not to produce more organisms, but rather to allow the organism to grow and develop and to repair and renew tissues.
 Nevertheless, each and every cell division follows the same complex pattern.
 Even the most rapidly dividing human cells take more than twenty hours to a complete a single division cycle (with only very rare exceptions).
-In addition, it is not just the DNA and the cytosol that must be duplicated and split between the two daughter cells: eukaryotic cells contain many specialized organelles suspended in their cytosol.
-During cell division, the many organelles must expand, split up and be distributed more or less evenly between the two daughter cells.
+In addition, it is not just the DNA and the cytosol that must be duplicated and split between the two daughter cells: Eukaryotic cells contain many specialized organelles suspended in their cytosol.
+During cell division, the many organelles must expand, split up, and be distributed more or less evenly between the two daughter cells.
 Unlike the other eukaryotic organelles, mitochondria and chloroplasts contain their own unique genetic material.
 They replicate themselves independently when more are needed and are then passively distributed to the two daughter cells during cytokinesis.